What is Nonprofit Fundraising?

 8. Grassroots Fundraising

 Grassroots fundraising involves rallying supporters for a group of like-minded individuals in a community.
-It generally involves creating of movement amongst community members who have similar interests and relying on the strength of this group to raise awareness about the nonprofit’s cause and collect donations.
+It generally involves creating movement amongst community members who have similar interests and relying on the strength of this group to raise awareness about the nonprofit’s cause and collect donations.
 It is a type of peer-to-peer fundraising that’s done publicly instead of via digital platforms.

 9. Phone Fundraising

-Phone fundraising involves raising money by making phone calls or sending mobile text messages (text-to-give) to donors, supporters and prospects.
+Phone fundraising involves raising money by making phone calls or sending mobile text messages (text-to-give) to donors, supporters, and prospects.
 This type of fundraising requires identifying and targeting the right donor prospects and then, reaching out to them to gain their support for the nonprofit’s campaign.